Patronicity Resources Logo

 Patronicity: If someone wanted to become more involved in their community, what advice would you give them?

 Polina: Showing up is more than half the battle.
-Most normal human beings are drawn to the sensation of comfort, but "becoming involved" in anything, requires a period of discomfort as you go about meeting new people and learning new things.
+Most normal human beings are drawn to the sensation of comfort, but "becoming involved" in anything requires a period of discomfort as you go about meeting new people and learning new things.
 Don't let that stop you!
 Assuming you are trying to engage with people who share your interests and passions, whatever anxiety you may have ahead of becoming involved will fade into the background once you actually put yourself out there.
 The more you do it, the easier it gets.

 Patronicity: What could other cities learn from your community or project?

-Polina: If your City is not paying enough attention to the impact of its creatives on its economy, and offering support to help it grow, it's likely because legislators and economic development folks just aren't aware.
-Find ways to study and quantify your City's creative economy, then figure out ways to share the learnings with those in charge.
+Polina: If your city is not paying enough attention to the impact of its creatives on its economy and offering support to help it grow, it's likely because legislators and economic development folks just aren't aware.
+Find ways to study and quantify your city's creative economy, then figure out ways to share the learnings with those in charge.
 Easier said than done, and it takes many years, but it's a fight worth having especially if you're a smaller market trying to differentiate yourself.

 Polina Osherov, PATTERN